datopian/datahub/docs/tutorial-basics-query.markdown

 {% include tutorial-basics-ex-2.js %}
 {% endhighlight %}

 This results in the following.
-Note how recordCount is now 3 (the total number of records matched by the query) but that currentRecords only contains 2 records as we restricted number of returned records using the size attribute.
+Note how recordCount is now 3 (the total number of records matched by the query) but that records only contains 2 records as we restricted number of returned records using the size attribute.

 <div class="ex-2 well">&nbsp;</div>